MichaelBieri/michaelbieri.github.io/index.md

     <article>
       <h1>Hello, welcome</h1>
       <h2>I'm Michael Bieri</h2>
-      <p>I'm Michael from Switzerland, with a broad interest in technology.
+      <p>from Switzerland, with a broad interest in technology.
 My journey began with a WordPress homepage, and through the world of Arduino, I eventually found myself in the realm of digitalisation and data.
 In my professional career, I have six years of experience as a requirements engineer and project manager in electronic and building technology.
 Alongside my passion for technology, I also enjoy music 🎺 and sports 🧭🚲.</p>
     </article>
     <picture>
       <img src="/assets/images/MichaelBieri.png" alt="Michael Bieri">